Divoolej/picobu/README.md

 #### Windows
 If you don't want to install cargo, you can download the latest release [here](https://github.com/Divoolej/picobu/releases/latest).
-Keep in mind you'll have to add the executable to you PATH manually.
+Keep in mind you'll have to add the executable to your PATH manually.

 #### Linux
 I don't provide pre-built Linux binaries at the moment, so you'll have to use cargo.